penn-nlp/mmid/README.md

 ## Downloads

-<span style="color:#f45f42"> Downloads are not up yet.
-We'll have language-filtered CNN features, image link metadata, and text available for the 32 languages evaluated in our ACL paper by the time of the conference.
+<span style="color:#f45f42"> CNN features and web text for the 30 languages evaluated on in the paper are up.
 Getting the whole 21+TB hosted will take some time, but we're working on it!</span>

 Check out the [downloads](downloads.html) page for options on how to access the dataset.